-Welcome to the first of the cafe and bookstore updates for the week and the first author with a recent review is Christine Campbell for her book For What it’s Worth.
+Welcome to the slightly delayed first author update of the week and I hope you all had a great Easter…The first author with a recent review is Jack Eason for Race Against Time.

 About the book

 In 2012, many otherwise rational people had convinced themselves that because the Mayan calendar stopped at December 21st of that year, that we were about to enter the biblical end of days.
 But it didn’t happen.
 Why are we still alive?
 Read the archaeological adventure Race Against Time for one possible explanation.

 One of the recent review for the book